 - purchase of an individual or family Commonwealth Choice Plan from the Massachusetts Health Connector, or directly from one of the participating health insurance companies.
 Among the types of plans offered, the Bronze Plan is the minimum level of coverage that meets the requirements of state law, and the minimum level of coverage that meets the requirements of this policy

-Postdocs will be reimbursed up to $2500 per year for the cost of health insurance.
+In general, if a postdoc’s health coverage is not provided by an employer or other funding source, the sponsoring faculty member should be responsible for reimbursing the postdoc up to $2500 per year for the purchase of health insurance.
 These reimbursements are considered income by the Internal Revenue Service, and may be taxable.
 Payments given to nonresident aliens for U. S. tax purposes will have taxes withheld unless the individual qualifies for, and is granted, a tax treaty benefit that reduces or eliminates tax withholding.
 In the absence of a tax treaty benefit, the withholding rate depends on the type of visa held.
 For F, J, M, and Q visas, the withholding rate is 14%; for all other visas, the withholding rate is 30%.
 Information on payments to foreign nationals can be found at http://vpf-web.harvard.edu/ofs/tax_services/emp_pay.shtml